openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 # Metadata {#metadata}

-This specification introduces additional metadata to enable Client and AS to determine the verifiable presentation and verifiable credential formats, proof types and algorithms to be used in a protocol exchange.
+This specification introduces additional metadata to enable Client and AS to determine the trust framework(s) being used, and the verifiable presentation and verifiable credential formats, proof types and algorithms to be used in a protocol exchange.

 ## Authorization Server Metadata {#as_metadata_parameters}